Disproven Facts

 What changed?

-That evidence had been building for a decade before Ruckelshaus signed his order.
-Rachel Carson's Silent Spring, published in September 1962, had synthesized the available science on DDT's behavior in ecosystems: how it persisted in soil and water, how it concentrated as it moved up the food chain through a process called bioaccumulation, how it appeared in the fatty tissues of birds, fish, and mammals far from any application site.
+The evidence against it had been building for a decade.
+Rachel Carson's Silent Spring, published in September 1962, synthesized the available science on DDT's behavior in ecosystems: how it persisted in soil and water, how it concentrated as it moved up the food chain through bioaccumulation, how it appeared in the fatty tissues of birds, fish, and mammals far from any application site.
 Peregrine falcon populations had collapsed.
 Bald eagle reproduction had dropped sharply.
-The mechanism was chemical, DDT interfered with calcium metabolism in birds, causing eggshells to thin to the point where incubating parents crushed their own eggs.
+The mechanism was chemical — DDT interfered with calcium metabolism in birds, causing eggshells to thin to the point where incubating parents crushed their own eggs.

 The industry's response shaped what graduates of 1972 took into adulthood.
 The ban was real, but so was the sustained campaign to characterize it as scientifically unsound.
-By the late 1970s, DDT's toxicological profile had been sufficiently established, and the populations of raptors had recovered sufficiently, that the grounds for ambiguity in health education had largely dissolved.
+What the hearings had produced was documentation of exactly what the science supported and what, on examination, turned out to be advocacy dressed as uncertainty.
+By the late 1970s, the toxicological picture had solidified and populations of peregrine falcons and bald eagles had begun to recover — visible, countable evidence that the science had been right.
 But students who left classrooms in June 1972 had heard both sides presented as if equally grounded in evidence, at a moment when the evidence had already decisively shifted.

 Ford tri-motor aircraft aerially spraying DDT insecticide over Oregon forests in 1955.

 A Ford tri-motor aircraft spraying DDT over Oregon forests for western spruce budworm control in 1955.
-DDT was applied widely in agriculture, forestry, and mosquito control for decades before the EPA banned it in the United States in 1972 based on documented harm to wildlife and evidence of human health risks. · R.B.
+DDT was applied widely in agriculture, forestry, and mosquito control for decades before the EPA banned it in the United States in 1972. · R.B.
 Pope/USDA Forest Service - Public Domain

 At a glance